nmenon/kernel_patch_verify/README.md

 recieve in upstream kernel discussions over the last several years.
 Did you run 'checkpatch.pl --strict', did you run sparse, is your patch series bisectable, or the newer ones - coccinelle, smatch.
-I mean, why debug or even catch these in mailing lists, if you are programmatically try to catch them up at developer's end?
+I mean, why debug or even catch these in mailing lists, if you can programmatically try to catch them up at developer's end?

 Many of these were due to: